pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 The properties stored in each node are as follows:

-* **Dimension**: The dimension which the node is split on
+* **Dimension**: The dimension that the node is split on
 * **Start/End Document Id**: The range of documents this node points to
-* **Aggregated Document Id**: One single document which is the aggregation result of all documents pointed by this node
+* **Aggregated Document Id**: One single document that is the aggregation result of all documents pointed by this node

 ### Index generation